Cuisine of Ceredigion: Lamb

 The flavour of lamb from Welsh Mountain Sheep is influenced by geography.
 Ceredigion's coastal cliffs are subject to westerly winds which cover the cliffs in salt spray.
 The spray is caught by goose grass on which the lambs graze and this influences the flavour of the meat.
-Along estuaries and salt marshes, such as the Dyfi Estuary Mudflats, wild spearmint, samphire and sea beet give the meat a rich flavour, with saline nuances while lamb from upland areas, like Cader Idris, feed off mauve flowering heather (calluna) in summer which gives the meat a more aromatic flavour.
+Along estuaries and salt marshes, such as the Dyfi Estuary Mudflats, wild spearmint, samphire and sea beet give the meat a rich flavour, with saline nuances while lamb from upland areas, like Cader Idris, feed off mauve flowering heather in summer which gives the meat a more aromatic flavour.